rsta2/circle-docs/docs/getting-started.rst

 	PREFIX = /path/to/your/toolchain/bin/arm-none-eabi-
 	AARCH = 32
 	RASPPI = 3
-	DEFINE += -DREALTIME
-	FLASHBAUD = 921600

-This sets the path and name of your toolchain, the architecture and model of your Raspberry Pi [#pi]_ computer, defines a system option (optional) and sets the baud rate for the serial bootloader (optional).
+This sets the path and name of your toolchain, and the architecture and model of your Raspberry Pi [#pi]_ computer.

 .. note::

-	The configurable system options are described in the file `include/circle/sysconfig.h <https://github.com/rsta2/circle/blob/master/include/circle/sysconfig.h>`_.
-They can be defined there or in the *Config.mk* file.
+	The configurable system options, described in the file `include/circle/sysconfig.h <https://github.com/rsta2/circle/blob/master/include/circle/sysconfig.h>`_, can be defined there or in the *Config.mk* file, like that:

+	``DEFINE += -DOPTION_NAME``

+	System options, which are enabled by default, can be disabled with:

+	``DEFINE += -DNO_OPTION_NAME``

 A typical 64-bit configuration looks like that: